CMSgov/design-system/packages/docs/src/pages/guidelines/forms.md

 - Place hint text within the field's `<label>` element.
 - Apply the `ds-c-field__hint` class to hint text.
-- Use hint text for supporting contextual help, this will always be shown.
+- Use hint text for supporting contextual help, which will always be shown.
-- Hint text should sit above a form field, and below the label text.
+- Hint text should sit above a form field and below the label text.

 #### Validation